Finallf/terraria/README.md

 <br>

-2. To bring up your Docker stack, run the following command in your terminal within the directory containing your compose.yml file:
+2. To begin, run the following command in the terminal, in the directory containing the compose.yml file:
 ```bash
 docker compose up -d
 ```